slsa-framework/github-actions-buildtypes/workflow/v1/README.md

 A git reference to the commit containing the workflow, as either a git ref (starting with `refs/`).
 This is the value passed in via the event.

 Can be computed from the [github context] using `github.ref`.
-Not that `github.ref` is not guaranteed to be available for all event types but should be present for all currently supported event types.
+Note that `github.ref` is not guaranteed to be available for all event types but should be present for all currently supported event types.